 Factorio is a game about open-ended automation, harrowing exploration, in-depth production trees, and thorough logistics, wrapped with a layer reminiscent of tower defense.
 It's a game that will lead to you seeing conveyor-belt spaghetti when you close your eyes and hunting down bottlenecks in production and supply for hours.

-In development out of Prague, Czech Republic since 2012, Factorio is currently in early access and can be had for a very reasonable price on Steam.
-Even though it is in early access, the game does have quite a polished look and feel to it.
+in development out of Prague, Czech Republic since 2012, Factorio is now out of early access as of August 14th, 2020 and can be had for a very reasonable price on steam.
+The game sat in early access for many years and thus has a healthy player community surrounding it.
 The development team is small (currently stands at 18) but pushes out updates at a relatively decent and steady pace.
-Bugs are few and far between and are typically patched quickly although I did not experience a single bug.
+Bugs are few and far between and are typically patched quickly.

 In Factorio, the players find themselves as the sole survivor of a crashed space craft on a primitive and hostile alien world.
 With nothing but bare hands and the advanced knowledge of factory construction, the player must build an automated factory to craft and launch a satellite into space to send out a call for help before the hordes of alien bugs overrun the factory.

 At first you will find all you have to build with are natural resources.
 You can craft things with natural resources.
 Then you can use those things you craft to produce more goods, components, machines, tools, and weapons with even more natural resources.
 The need to collect natural resources is a never-ending, never declining requirement.

 The recipes to create items become more and more involved with each unlock.
 Item A might only require resource 1, but item G requires items C, B, and F, which requires items A, B, D, and I, which require resources 1 through 12.
 You need to produce items A, B, D, and I in various types of factory machinery which all require electricity and various resource inputs.